Skip to main content

 • Gather the parts needed to assemble the rover.

-• Besides the beams, pins, frames, and other pieces there are two large wheels, and one 3D printed part.
+• Besides the beams, pins, frames, and other pieces there are two large wheels, and a blue battery pack.

-• The battery pack holder is a Technic-compatible 3D printed part that we'll use to hold the rover's battery pack.
+• The blue battery pack is a Technic-compatible 3D printed part that we'll use to hold the rover's battery pack.

-2. You'll also need a Bit Board and micro:bit, along with two Brick Compatible Continuous Rotation 360 Degree Servos, and a Battery Pack.
+2. You'll also need a Bit Board and micro:bit, along with two (orange) Brick Compatible Continuous Rotation 360 Degree Servos.

-• You'll also need a Bit Board and micro:bit, along with two Brick Compatible Continuous Rotation 360 Degree Servos, and a Battery Pack.
+• You'll also need a Bit Board and micro:bit, along with two (orange) Brick Compatible Continuous Rotation 360 Degree Servos.

-3. We'll start by attaching the servos to frame pieces using pins.
-Each assembly will need one servo, one frame, and two pins.
+3. We'll start by attaching the servos to the red frame pieces using pins.
+Each assembly will need one servo, one frame, and two black pins.

-• We'll start by attaching the servos to frame pieces using pins.
+• We'll start by attaching the servos to the red frame pieces using pins.

-• Each assembly will need one servo, one frame, and two pins.
+• Each assembly will need one servo, one frame, and two black pins.

 • Insert the pins on the inside of the frame as shown.

-• Slide the servo inside the frame and press it down onto the pins.
+• Slide the servo inside the red frame and press it down onto the pins.

 • Note: For the second servo you'll need to flip it over so the it mirrors the orientation of the first one.